thenexthub/Codira/docs/SIL/Instructions.md

 Creates a floating-point literal value.
 The result will be of type `Builtin.FP<n>`, which must be a builtin floating-point type.
-The literal value is specified as the bitwise representation of the floating point value, using Swift's hexadecimal integer literal syntax.
+The literal value is specified as the bitwise representation of the floating point value, using Codira's hexadecimal integer literal syntax.

 ### string_literal